University of Florida Homepage (opens in new tab)

 2008 Pleasants Travel Award: Derrick E. White

-Dr. Derrick White is an associate professor of history at Florida Atlantic University.
-Dr. White earned his Ph.D. in history from The Ohio State University and was also a dissertation fellow at the University of California-Santa Barbara Black Studies Department.
+Dr. Derrick White is an associate professor of history at Florida Atlantic University (opens in new tab).
+Dr. White earned his Ph.D. in history from The Ohio State University (opens in new tab) and was also a dissertation fellow at the University of California-Santa Barbara Black Studies Department (opens in new tab).

 In 2008, Dr. White used the SPOHP collection to examine the integration of sports in the Southeastern Conference, and at the University of Florida in particular.
 His research interests focus on African American and African Studies, the Civil Rights Movement, Colonial and Post Colonial Africa, Early American History, Slavery in the Americas, 20th Century American History, and the Post-Emancipation Caribbean.